solidjs-community/solid-primitives/packages/storage/README.md

 As another storage, `cookieStorage` from this package can be used, which is a `localStorage`-like API to set cookies.
 It will work in the browser and on solid-start, by parsing the `Cookie` and `Set-Cookie` header and altering the `Set-Cookie` header.
-Using it in the server without solid-start will not cause errors (unless you are using stackblitz), but instead emit a warning message.
+Using it in the server without solid-start will not cause errors, but instead emit a warning message.
 You can also supply your own implementations of `cookieStorage._read(key, options)` and `cookieStorage._write(key, value, options)` if neither of those fit your need.

-If you are not using solid-start or are using stackblitz and want to use cookieStorage on the server, you can supply optional `getRequest` (either something like useRequest from solid-start or a function that returns the current request) and `setCookie` options.

-When you are using vite and solid-start you want to always provide the `useRequest` function from solid start to the `getRequest` option, because of a technical limitation of vite.

 > Please mind that `cookieStorage` **doesn't care** about the path and domain when reading cookies.
-This might cause issues when using
+This might cause
-> multiple cookies with the same key, but different path or domain.
+> issues when using multiple cookies with the same key, but different path or domain.

 #### IndexedDB, WebSQL